Assembly station: History and financing

 Inbound trains switched back to the normal inbound track on July 1, 2014; outbound trains began using the normal outbound track on July 21.
 The station opened to passengers on September 2, 2014, although some final construction work lasted until November.
 On the first day of operations, the station platform flooded from a rainstorm.
 Partners Healthcare, which built its headquarters next to the south end of the station, funded the 2016 completion of the south headhouse as a full-time entrance and exit.

 The Assembly Square project is estimated to generate 45,000 new vehicle trips each day, and the station was intended to reduce the number that use private automobiles by diverting travelers to mass transit.
 In 2011, daily ridership was projected to reach 5,000 riders per day in 2030.
 Actual daily ridership was 1,864 within the first year, and 3,997 in FY 2019.
 The entire Orange Line, including Assembly station, was closed from August 19 to September 18, 2022, during maintenance work.

 A $49 million footbridge across the Mystic River between Assembly and the Encore Boston Harbor casino in Everett is planned.
 By 2021, the project was to include an extension of the station's north headhouse to the east, with direct access from Draw 7 Park.
 By April 2024, design of the bridge was not finished, and the MBTA had not committed to the headhouse extension.
+In December 2025, The Kraft Group (owner of Major League Soccer's New England Revolution) reached an agreement with the city of Everett for a new soccer stadium in Everett.
+The deal included $17.5 million for the headhouse expansion, subject to the bridge and headhouse both entering construction within three years of the stadium opening.

 Assembly Square was a proposed stop on the Urban Ring Project.
 The Urban Ring was to be a circumferential bus rapid transit (BRT) Line designed to connect the current radial MBTA rail lines to reduce overcrowding in the downtown stations; it was canceled in 2010.
 Under draft plans released in 2008, the Urban Ring would have run on Grand Union Boulevard, with a stop at Foley Street about 800 feet west of the Orange Line.